The Origins of Valentine’s Day and Why We Share Gifts

 But where does it all come from?
 Who is Valentine?

-Good questions!
+Good question!
 Traditionally, Valentine's Day is celebrated on the 14th February.
 It is a celebration associated with lovers, and believed to have first originated as a pagan festival about fertility.
 There are several ideas about who Valentine was, because there are actually three or more of them by the same name.

 One suggestion is that he was a holy priest who performed illegal marriages for soldiers who were forbidden to marry.
 He was imprisoned in 269 AD, and was tortured, and beheaded on 14th February.
 He later became canonised by the Catholic church, and there after Saint Valentine became known as the patron saint of love.The history behind Valentines Day